Data Security & Privacy

 Parents/guardians and others who have concerns or wish to file a complaint about possible breach or improper disclosure of data may do so using this form.

 Contact Data Protection Officer Doug Carlton | (518) 399-9141, ext.
-85117 | with any questions or concerns about data privacy or security
+85117 | with any questions or concerns about data privacy or security.

-Yes.
-Student data that is collected and secured by the district is shared outside of this protected area in two ways:
+Personally identifiable student information (PII) that is collected and secured by the district is shared outside of this protected area in two ways:

-1. Data is shared with New York State.
+Data is shared with New York State.
 New York State requires that we share some of student and staff data with NYSED for a variety of reasons.
 Our Chief Information Officer (CIO) carefully maps the data that is requested to the corresponding fields in our secure databases and pushes that data to the NYS Data Warehouse.
 This process is overseen and “certified” by the Superintendent of Schools.
 The data pushed to the Data Warehouse is maintained securely (details of security protocol) .
 The exact data fields requested by NYSED change periodically.
 These changes are monitored by our Student Protection Officer, who makes an annual report to the Board of Education.
 Any substantive changes in reporting requirements are brought to the Board of Education on an as needed basis.
 NYS publishes a list of the fields being pushed to the NYS Data Warehouse.

-2. Data is shared with approved third party vendors.
+Data is shared with approved third party software vendors.
 There are many software applications that require the input of limited student data in order function effectively.
 When we share student data with a third party vendor, the following three principles are followed:

-Once a vendor is approved by the district, the district shares the minimal amount of data necessary for the software to function effectively.
+2. Once a vendor is approved by the district, the district shares the minimal amount of data necessary for the software to function effectively.

-Any data transferred to a third party vendor must be transferred through secure networking protocol.
+3. Any data transferred to a third party vendor must be transferred through secure networking protocol.

 Reporting Required by the NYS Education Department